TipsTop, Main, Index

 class, and add, for example, default values, or use some complex logic of elements initialization:

-oo::class create CoreModel { superclass Model constructor {name args} { set arguments [argparse -inline { -ms= {-a= -default 1000} -k= -alpha= -c= }] dict for {paramName value} $arguments { lappend paramList "$paramName $value" } next $name coreja $paramList } }
+oo::class create CoreModel { superclass Model constructor {args} { set arguments [argparse -inline -pfirst -helplevel 1 -help {} { -ms= {-a= -default 1000} -k= -alpha= -c= name type }] dict for {paramName value} $arguments { lappend paramList [list $paramName $value] } next $name coreja {*}$paramList } }

 Finally, we initialize model instance and print SPICE string: